 An Indiana Group 1 Level Solo or equivalent, with contrasting movements or two contrasting pieces; major scales through 4 flats/4 sharps; and a chromatic scale through the full range of the student’s instrument.

 2022-2023 LCSO Student Apprentices

 Theo Smith is a new student apprentice to the LCSO and has been playing the tuba for over six years.
-Theo is a resident of Long Beach, Indiana and currently a junior at Lu Lumiere School in La Porte, Indiana.
-He is a member of the La Lu Jazz band, led by Bryant Williams, and studies under Richard Watson (Valparaiso University, LCSO Principal Tuba) and Scott Tegge (University of Illinois, CYSO).
+Theo is a resident of Long Beach, Indiana and currently a Senior at Lu Lumiere School in La Porte, Indiana.
+He is a member of the La Lu Jazz band.
+Studies under Richard Watson (Valparaiso University, LCSO Principal Tuba) and Scott Tegge (University of Illinois, CYSO).

 Theo is a member of the Chicago Youth Symphony Orchestra (CYSO) and was selected to participate in the Indiana All State Honor Band.

 Berrek Ohime has played the trumpet for 7 years.
 During that time he’s had 8 different band directors and received private lessons from 4 different instructors.
 Currently he is a senior at La Porte highschool where he participates in the wind ensemble and marching band.
 After high school Berrek hopes to join a Marine Corp band, and further his musical knowledge by studying music performance and music education in college.
 From there, he hopes to retire as a school band director.